 Kitchen cabinets can get pretty dirty, pretty quickly.
-I’m always touching mine while chopping up food, baking, and cooking food.
-And, my fingers aren’t always perfectly clean when I do that.
+I’m always touching mine while chopping up food, baking, and cooking.
+So, my fingers aren’t always perfectly clean when I do that.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.